 Add form to your site

 The final step is to add the file upload form to your WordPress.
-You can add them to your posts, pages, etc.
+Then, you can add them to your posts, pages, etc.

 When you click on it, you will get the dropdown of all the forms you created.

-Once you complete all configuration, click on the publish page/post so that your multi-step form will go live.
+Once you complete all configurations, click on the publish page/post so that your multi-step form will go live.